jekyll2014/SmsForwarder/README.md

 and subscriber's ID:
  - can get it at https://t.me/userinfobot

-Made for those who have 2 or more SIM cards (differenc countries, different providers) and only need to get SMS messages on some of them (banc/security SMS codes).
+Made for those who have 2 or more SIM cards (different countries, different providers) and only need to get SMS messages on some of them (banc/security SMS codes).

 Can be controlled via Telegram menu/commands.

 P.S.
 Not all the commands are implemented for now.

+Planned features:
+1) SMS storage access
+2) Incoming call notification to Telegram
+3) PUSH notification forwarding

 Known bugs:

-1) software needs to be restarted after Telegram token or user ID list is changed.
+1) software needs to be restarted after the Telegram token or user ID list is changed.

-2) The permssion acces for the PHONE is not working properly.
-Please check/approve permissions manually in the app properties manually for the first time.
+2) The permssion access for the PHONE is not working properly.
+Please check/approve permissions manually in the app properties for the first time.